McSherry/AppsAgainstHumanity/README.md

-# Apps Against Humanity - A Free App for Horrible People
+# Apps Against Humanity <br />A Free App for Horrible People
 Apps Against Humanity (AAH) is an online version of the Cards Against Humanity (CAH) card game.
 It was written as a fun side project, and is intended to allow anyone to play CAH with anyone else, provided each person has a connection to the Internet.

 ### Licences